HaoYang0123/Position-Focused-Attention-Network/README.md

 ## Introduction

-This is Position Focused Attention Network, source code of position attention for Image-Text Matching (project page) from Tencent.
+This is Position Focused Attention Network, source code of position attention for Image-Text Matching (project page) from Tencent(https://github.com/Tencent).
 It is built on top of the SCAN (by Kuang-Huei Lee) in PyTorch.

 ## Requirements and Installation
 We recommended the following dependencies.